-Missoula: Drive north to the “Garden City” of Montana, where you can raft Alberton Gorge, stroll along the riverfront walking trail, hit up a food truck or Big Dipper Ice Cream, go shopping, or even check out another hot spring.
+- Missoula: Drive north to the “Garden City” of Montana, where you can raft Alberton Gorge, stroll along the riverfront walking trail, hit up a food truck or Big Dipper Ice Cream, go shopping, or even check out another hot spring.

-- Libby: 175 miles northwest of Missoula, Libby’s main attraction is the nearby Kootenai Falls, a waterfall overlooked by a long swinging bridge.
-Other adventures in Libby include riding OHVs (Off-Highway Vehicles) on miles of trails and cross country skiing in the winter.
+- Libby: Libby’s main attraction is the nearby Kootenai Falls, a waterfall under a long swinging bridge.
+Other adventures in Libby, 175 miles northwest of Missoula, include riding OHVs (off-highway vehicles) on miles of trails and cross-country skiing in the winter.

 - Optional addition: Glacier National Park: If you’re feeling up to it, head to Glacier National Park to spend a few extra days taking in the incredible natural beauty of Montana.
 Read more about Glacier here.

-Wyoming is the least populated state in the U.S., leaving a lot of room for things like skiing and snowboarding in Jackson Hole, exploring the Teton Range, and Yellowstone.
-The perfect Wyoming road trip hits all three of these spots.
-This adventure spans about 100 miles and takes six days (reverse the route if coming in from Idaho):
+Wyoming is the least populated state in the US, leaving a lot of room for things like skiing and snowboarding in Jackson Hole, exploring the Teton Range, and visiting Yellowstone National Park.
+The perfect Wyoming road trip hits all three.
+This adventure spans about a hundred miles and takes six days (reverse the route if coming in from Idaho):

-- Yellowstone National Park: Spend two days here to catch an eruption from Old Faithful, see Steamboat Geyser (the tallest geyser in the world), check out the travertine terraces of Mammoth Hot Springs, and visit two of Yellowstone’s best waterfalls: Lower Falls (which is nearly twice the height of Niagara Falls) and Tower Fall.
+- Yellowstone National Park: Spend two days here to catch an eruption from Old Faithful, see Steamboat Geyser (the tallest in the world), check out the travertine terraces of Mammoth Hot Springs, and visit two of Yellowstone’s best waterfalls: Lower Falls (which is nearly twice the height of Niagara Falls) and Tower Fall.
 You can see them all on a full-day tour.

-- Grand Teton National Park: Drive 60 miles south to Grand Teton National Park to spend three days.
+- Grand Teton National Park: Drive 60 miles south and spend three days in Grand Teton National Park.
 Visit Mormon Row (home to the widely photographed Moulton Barns) and the Menor’s Ferry Historic District, take a few picturesque drives, canoe on Jenny Lake, follow a scenic hike, and float or raft the Snake River.
 Be sure to enjoy a seasonal activity: swim at String Lake in the summer, take a horseback ride through autumn foliage, follow a ranger-led snowshoe walk in the winter, or watch elk, bison, deer, and moose migrate in the spring on a safari adventure.